-Prerequisite: permission.
-Opportunity to study special topics and current issues in economics.

-Prerequisites: 201, 202 or permission of instructor.
-Systems of economic organization, ranging from the theoretical extreme of a perfectly free market economy to the socialist varieties.

-Historical evolution of economic systems covering problems in theory and practice.
+- Prerequisite: permission.
+Opportunity to study special topics and current issues in economics 550 COMPARATIVE ECONOMIC SYSTEMS 3 credits - lisites: 201, 202 or permission of instructor.
+Systems of economic organization, ranging from the theoretical extreme of a perfectly free market economy to the socialist varieties Historical evolution of economic systems covering problems in theory and practice. - 560 ECONOMIC DEVELOPMENT AND PLANNING FOR 3 credits UNDERDEVELOPED COUNTRIES